RezaRahimi2/CodeChallenges/README.md

 ## Assignment:
-Your task is to create a Unity scene that encompasses several key aspects of Unity development.
-You will be responsible for building a game scene with a user interface, simple animations, interactions, and integrating Unity's Addressables system.
+Your task is to create a Unity scene that encompasses several key aspects of Unity development.</br>
+You will be responsible for building a game scene with a user interface, simple animations, interactions, and</br>
+integrating Unity's Addressables system.
-Expected Output
+### Expected Output
-Design a single Unity scene that combines the following features:
+Design a single Unity scene that combines the following features:</br>
-● A simple UI with a Roll button to roll a virtual die and a Reset button to return the chip to its initial position.
+● A simple UI with a Roll button to roll a virtual die and a Reset button to return the chip to its initial position.</br>
-● A Ludo board game layout with a single game piece (chip) on one of the starting positions.
+● A Ludo board game layout with a single game piece (chip) on one of the starting positions.</br>
-● When the Roll button is clicked, display a simple animation of the die rolling, fetch a random number from an online service and show the final number obtained from the die roll.
+● When the Roll button is clicked, display a simple animation of the die rolling, fetch a random number from an online service, and show the final number obtained from the die roll.</br>
-● When the chip is tapped, move the chip to the appropriate position based on the last die roll.
+● When the chip is tapped, move the chip to the appropriate position based on the last die roll.</br>
 ● Integrate Unity's Addressables system into the scene.
 You can load the images of the die and chip.

 ### Gameplay
 [![Video Title](http://i3.ytimg.com/vi/_b4yToZ-Nqo/hqdefault.jpg)](https://youtu.be/_b4yToZ-Nqo)